almenscorner/IntuneCD/README.md

 # Exciting news 📣
 The front end for IntuneCD has now been released.
 Check it out [here](https://github.com/almenscorner/intunecd-monitor)

+## What's new in 1.3.0
+- New summary of changes, instead of just a count, a summary of the changes with old and new values are sent to the front end
+- Report mode, if you want to send a summary of changes to the front end without actually updating the configuration in Intune, you can activate report mode when running the update using `-r` -> `IntuneCD-startupdate -r`

 ## What's new in 1.2.7
 - Documentation overhaul
   - The documentation module has been completely overhauled.
 It is now much easier to read.
 Below you can see a before and after example,